 Honaker is a very small town located in the state of Virginia.
 With a population of 1,195 people and just one neighborhood, Honaker is the 268th largest community in Virginia.

-Because occupations involving physical labor dominate the local economy, Honaker is generally considered to be a blue-collar town.
-42.64% of the Honaker workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Honaker is a blue-collar town, with 42.64% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Honaker is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Honaker who work in healthcare (14.99%), sales jobs (13.18%), and office and administrative support (8.27%).

 Honaker’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.